1962: North Korea sets up an atomic energy research center with Soviet help.

 May 2015: U.S. intelligence sources tell Reuters that between 2009 and 2010 Washington made an unsuccessful attempt to attack North Korea's nuclear weapons program with a version of the Stuxnet computer virus.

 October - December 2015: North Korea shuts down the 5MW(e) reactor at Yongbyon to remove spent fuel, according to the IAEA.

 December 2015: North Korean leader Kim Jong Un claims that his country has developed a hydrogen bomb.

 January 2016: North Korea conducts its fourth nuclear weapons test, claiming it was of a hydrogen bomb.
 The United States reportedly assesses that the test may have involved components of such a bomb, but not a fully functioning device.
 Initial estimates of the yield range from 6-10 kilotons.

 March 2016: The U.N.
-Security Council passes resolution 2270, condemning North Korea’s nuclear test and imposing additional sanctions.
+Security Council adopts resolution 2270, condemning North Korea's nuclear test and imposing additional sanctions.
 The resolution requires the inspection of all cargo vessels going to or coming from North Korea, and generally prohibits making vessels and aircraft available to North Korea.

 March 2016: North Korea claims that it has successfully developed miniaturized nuclear warheads to fit on ballistic missiles.

 August 2016: North Korea's Atomic Energy Institute tells Japan's Kyodo News Agency that it has reprocessed spent nuclear fuel "from a graphite-moderated reactor," and that it has been producing highly-enriched uranium.